-Join us, and you can help make campus a better place.
+Join us, and you can help make the campus a better place.

 The Student Government Association at NOVA Annandale has been in continuous service for over 30 years.
+In the Spring of 2017 we became a Chartered SGA throughout all of the NOVA campuses and we now follow the SGA Chartered Constitution.
 We are the bridge between the student body and the college administration.
 In addition, we present student concerns and interests to the NOVA Annandale Campus Council and the Academic Senate.

 Every NOVA Annandale student is considered a voting member of SGA.

-In order to join the Annandale SGA as a Senator, students must be enrolled in at least 6 credits at the NOVA Annandale Campus.
-In addition, Senators must have a minimum cumulative GPA of 2.75 and must maintain this cumulative GPA for the duration of their term.
-Senators are required to attend weekly Town Halls but if they must miss one, they are responsible for emailing the SGA at least 24 hours in advance.
-Missing four meetings will result in reconsideration of their position.
+In order to join the Annandale SGA as a Senator, students must be enrolled in at least 3 credits at the NOVA Annandale Campus.
+In addition, Senators must maintain at least a 2.25 cumulative grade point average and must maintain this cumulative GPA for the duration of their term.
+Senators must not be serving disciplinary suspension, probation, or expulsion.

 Senators not only improve their campus environment but themselves.
 No prior leadership experience is required -- only the right attitude.
 All Senators will grow as leaders, work on public speaking, and improve their teamwork skills.
 Senators will also enhance their technical skills depending on their committee.
 They are eligible for a number of opportunities including the annual Fall and Spring American Student Government Association Conference where SGA members from across the nation can network and collaborate as well as participate in leadership and professional development workshops.